top of page

 Consent

-For specific uses of personal data (e.g., taking photos, videos, or promotional materials), the choir will seek explicit consent (as outlined in the Choir Terms) from:
+For specific uses of personal data (e.g., taking photos, videos, or promotional materials), the choir will seek explicit consent from:

 • Parents or guardians for children under the age of 18.